Coronavirus: Test-and-trace system could cost €700 million, says HSE chief

 The committee was told the HSE is embarking on an “enhanced surveillance project” to look further back in time during the contact tracing process.
 Dr John Cuddihy told Ms Shortall the project will focus on activities over a 14-day period by new community transmission cases.

-Mr Reid said ICU capacity has grown from 225 beds at the outset of the pandemic, to 280 beds, with another 17 beds approved for funding in the winter plan.
+Mr Reid said critical care capacity has grown from 225 beds at the outset of the pandemic, to 280 beds, with another 17 beds approved for funding in the winter plan.

 In his opening statement, Mr Reid had warned “it is increasingly evident that we can expect and should therefore plan for subsequent waves” of the disease.